 One can appoint an executor to manage the probate process that a court typically oversees.
 The executor is responsible for identifying and valuing the assets, paying outstanding debts and taxes, and distributing the remaining assets to the beneficiaries.
 Executors are entitled to compensation for their services, which is typically a percentage of the estate’s value.

 Probate can be lengthy and expensive, and it’s important to consult with an attorney to ensure the process is handled properly.
-The attorney can guide how to navigate the probate process and ensure carrying out the wishes of the deceased person according to their will or state law.
+The probate lawyer saint joseph mo can guide how to navigate the probate process and ensure carrying out the wishes of the deceased person according to their will or state law.

 The Role of the Executor